Last Updated on August 6, 2022

-Tibidabo is actually spilt into two parts: the main amusement park has an entry fee and would probably be better suited to younger visitors (although I was desperate to go on the rollercoaster that looked like it was going to throw you off the top of the mountain!), and then the Skywalk panoramic area which is free to enter.
+Tibidabo is actually spilt into two parts: the main amusement park has an entry fee and would probably be better suited to younger visitors.
+(Although I was desperate to go on the rollercoaster that looked like it was going to throw you off the top of the mountain!).
+Then the Tibidabo panoramic area (Skywalk) which is free to enter.
 It is the second oldest amusement park in Europe!

 ‘Talaia’ also offers THE BEST views of the The Sagart Cor church (‘Expiatory Church of the Sacred Heart of Jesus’ is its full English name).
 The crypt of the church (the brown part in the picture below), dates back to the early 1900’s.
 However the main part of the church wasn’t finished until 1961.
 As you can see, its location is very impressive, offering views across Mount Tibidabo and the Serra de Collserola Natural Park!
-I’d suggest facing the ferris wheel and the view across Barcelona on the way up and when you reach the top, turn around and face the church on the way back down!
+I’d suggest facing the ferris wheel (Giradabo) and the view across Barcelona on the way up and when you reach the top, turn around and face the church on the way back down!

 The second ‘unique’ ride at the Tibidabo Skywalk is ‘Avio’…can you guess what it might be by its name?
 It’s an airplane ride!
 ‘Avio’ is another ride which dates back to 1928 and works in a similar way to ‘Talaia’, although rather than a vertical rotating metal arm, it slowly rotates horizontally and visitors sit in an enclosed airplane…that then hangs you out over the edge of the mountain!
 The plane is a copy of the one that made the first flight between Barcelona and Madrid!

 We decided that the quickest way to get to Tibidabo Skywalk, was to jump on the Tibidabo shuttle bus (T2A).
-It departs from Placa Catalunya (the corner directly opposite La Rambla…keep walking in a straight line towards ‘Desigual’ and you’ll pretty much be on top of the bus stop).
+It now departs from Estació del Nord and goes to the Lower Funicular Station.

-For more information on opening times and full ticket and attraction information, visit the Tibidabo Skywalk website!
+For more information on opening times and full ticket and attraction information, visit the Tibidabo Panoramic Area website!